eoscanada/eosc/README.md

 Now, let's try using it.
 Issue those commands from a computer with internet access (which in turn does not have access to your eosc vault wallet):

-* `eosc transfer airtight11111 cancancan123 1.0000 -m "Can't say I haven't paid you now" --output-transaction transaction.json --skip-sign --expiration 3600`
+* `eosc transfer airtight11111 cancancan123 1.0000 -m "Can't say I haven't paid you now" --write-transaction transaction.json --skip-sign --expiration 3600`

 This will output: